-NYU Langone is one of the few medical centers in the country to offer robotic mitral valve repair.
-Our surgeons are pioneers in the field, and have performed nearly 1,000 robotic mitral valve repairs.
+NYU Langone is one of only a few medical centers in the country to offer robotically assisted mitral valve repair.
+Surgeons in our Mitral Valve Repair Program are pioneers in the field, and have performed nearly 1,000 robotically assisted mitral valve repairs.

-Robotic mitral valve repair typically involves less blood loss, less postoperative pain, and less chance of infection, and it requires a shorter recovery time than traditional open heart surgery, also known as sternotomy.
-Most people require a three- to five-day stay in the hospital, as well as a few weeks of recovery at home.
+Robotically assisted mitral valve repair typically involves less blood loss, less postoperative pain, and less chance of infection, and it requires a shorter recovery time than traditional open heart surgery, also known as sternotomy.
+Most people require a two- to three-day stay in the hospital, followed by recovery at home.

 In addition to patient care, our doctors are also involved in scientific research and in providing education for medical professionals.